 I’ve read that successful businessmen such as Steve Jobs (black mock turtleneck and dad jeans), Mark Zuckerberg (gray T-shirt and hipster jeans), and Dilbert (white Sipowicz shirt and turnt-up tie) wear similar clothes every day so that they have one less decision to make and thereby use that mental capacity for making better decisions.

-Five simple steps for better decision-making skills
+Six simple steps for better decision-making skills

 1. Start with the desired outcome